Autism is complex and varied, and there is a lot to learn about it!

 Now that you've learned a bit more about what autism is, let's take a look at what you can do!

 The first steps are to connect with support and get ready emotionally.
-Then we'll talk about therapy and treatment.
+Then we'll talk about the kinds of therapies and strategies that can help you and your child.